fossasia/pslab-android/README.md

 ## Roadmap
  - [x] First we need to get communication between Android App and PSLab working.
- - [ ] Implement Applications and expose PSLab Hardware functionality to user.
+ - [ ] Implement Applications and expose PSLab Hardware functionality to the user.
  - [ ] Implement Functionality to Perform Experiment using PSLab Hardware Device.

 ## Screenshots